FAQs for LIS Applicants

 If I have to take the GRE or TOEFL, how do I find out more about this?

 You need to take the GRE if your undergraduate GPA was below 3.0.
-The GRE is required for consideration for certain university scholarships.
-You need to take the TOEFL only if you have not received an academic degrees from an institution in an English-speaking country.
+Also, GRE scores should be submitted for consideration for certain university scholarships.
+You need to take the TOEFL only if you have not received an academic degrees from an institution in which classes are taught in English.
 You'll find information about the GRE online at www.gre.org.
 You'll find information about the TOEFL at www.toefl.org.

 Is admission based solely on GPAs (and test scores, where required)?

-What about off-campus sites (Virginia, Library of Congress, etc.)?
+What about off-campus sites (Library of Congress, etc.)?

-We offer face-to-face courses at the Library of Congress and in Northern Virginia at Marymount Ballston Center.
-We also offer classes online, as week-long summer intensives and in hybrid face-to-face/online formats.
+We currently offer face-to-face courses each term at the Library of Congress.
+We also offer classes as week-long summer intensives and in hybrid face-to-face/online formats.
 All students are admitted by the Admissions Committee applying the same criteria without reference to the student's location.
 Additionally, all classes are open to all students, without regard to a student's location.
-(For example, a student who normally takes classes at Library of Congress is welcome to register for classes at CUA's campus or in Northern Virginia at any time.)
+(For example, a student who normally takes OWL classes may register for a face-to-face class on campus or at the Library of Congress at any time.)